Faculty

 Steven J. Mailloux, Ph.D.
 University of Southern California, Professor Emeritus of English; Comparative Literature

 Theodore Martin, Ph.D.
-University of California, Berkeley, Associate Professor of English; Culture and Theory (Contemporary literature, genre fiction, literary history, crime, and the novel)
+University of California, Berkeley, Associate Professor of English (Contemporary literature, genre fiction, literary history, crime, and the novel)

 Annie McClanahan, Ph.D.
 University of California, Berkely, Associate Professor of English; Culture and Theory (U.S. culture, the novel, political and economic theory)